 We are monitoring with these settings.
 Will report back later on it.

-#3 Updated by Richard Kojedzinszky almost 2 years ago
+#3 Updated by Richard Kojedzinszky about 2 years ago

 We are investigating the problem.
 The arc_free_target seems to help, but meanwhile I noticed that the g_bio uma zone is using up around 65G of memory, and usage is just increasing.
 I suspect that may be a leakage somewhere, and may be that is the answer to our low ARC usage.